 Jessie Walton (Fagan)

-South African born and growing up mainly in the Cape, my interest from early childhood was in birds and animal behaviour.
-I worked in the Palaeontology department of the SA Museum before doing an agricultural diploma (Animal husbandry and Agronomy) at Elsenburg, Stellenbosch.
+South African born and growing up mainly in the Cape, Jessie's interest from early childhood was in birds and animal behaviour.
+She worked in the Palaeontology department of the SA Museum before doing an agricultural diploma (Animal husbandry and Agronomy) at Elsenburg, Stellenbosch.

-I now run a specialist nursery on our farm in Elgin, and my spare time is spent rehabilitating sections of weed-infested land, creating wetland areas (we ran a pilot project) as well as establishing corridors for bird movement.
-I also take in injured birds (especially raptors) to rehabilitate.
-Keen on my bird photography, I have had many photos published in various publications.
+Jessie now run a specialist nursery on a farm in Elgin, and her spare time is spent rehabilitating sections of weed-infested land, creating wetland areas (She ran a pilot project) as well as establishing corridors for bird movement.
+She also takes in injured birds (especially raptors) to rehabilitate.
+Keen on bird photography, Jessie has had many photos published in various publications.

-My interest in birds grew, but the turning point was meeting the late Rob Martin, who patiently imparted some of his vast knowledge to me.
-We worked together over 6 years as field monitors on EIA projects.
-This allowed us to study new terrain and submit many original observations to Promerops, as well as some popular articles to B&B. On one of these trips we found the first known Black Harrier Circus Maurus communal roost, which we subsequently monitored for a number of years.
+Jessie's interest in birds grew, but the turning point was meeting the late Rob Martin, who patiently imparted some of his vast knowledge to her.
+They worked together over six years as field monitors on EIA projects.
+This allowed them to study new terrain and submit many original observations to Promerops, as well as some popular articles to B&B. On one of these trips they found the first known Black Harrier Circus Maurus communal roost, which they subsequently monitored for a number of years.

 Another ongoing project, with help from the late Phil Hockey, involved attempting to unravel the mystery of the breeding Buzzards in the Cape.
-We collected data and samples over 10 years.
+They collected data and samples over 10 years.

-In 2012 we started an ongoing study of the brood parasitic Brown-backed Honeybird Prodotiscus regulus and the Karoo Prinia Prinia maculosa hosts with the help and guidance of Claire Spottiswoode, Peter Ryan and others from the Fitz.
-The first 3 years was mainly spent collecting baseline data on the breeding behaviour the BBHoneybird and the response of the Prinias.
-Further study is focused on the co-evolution of the two species, as well as investigating how the nestling Honeybirds recognise and kill the host chicks but (mostly) not their Honeybird siblings.
+In 2012, she started an ongoing study of the brood parasitic Brown-backed honeybird Prodotiscus regulus and the Karoo prinia Prinia maculosa hosts with the help and guidance of Claire Spottiswoode, Peter Ryan and others from the FitzPatrick Institute.
+The first three years were mainly spent collecting baseline data on the breeding behaviour the Brown-backed honeybird and the response of the prinias.
+Further study is focused on the co-evolution of the two species, as well as investigating how the nestling honeybirds recognise and kill the host chicks but (mostly) not their honeybird siblings.